Alternate reality game: Early examples

 Ong's Hat / Incunabula was most likely started sometime around 1993, and also included most of the aforementioned design principles.
 Ong's Hat also incorporated elements of legend tripping into its design, as chronicled in a scholarly work titled "Legend-Tripping Online: Supernatural Folklore and the Search for Ong's Hat".
 Some scholars disagree on the classification of the Ong's Hat story.

-In 1996, Wizards of the Coast launched a proto-alternate reality game called Webrunner: The Hidden Agenda to promote their game Netrunner.
-It cast players as hackers through seven puzzle-themed "gates" to get the secret data ("agenda").
-The popular game was the first online game tied into a product release, making the front page of The New York Times technology section.
-A sequel, Webrunner II: The Forbidden Code, followed on to promote the release of the Proteus expansion of the game.

-Dreadnot was a (non-commercial) ARG produced with a grant from the San Francisco Chronicle and published on sfgate.com in 1996.
-It included most of the aforementioned design principles.
-The game included working voice mail phone numbers for characters, clues in the source code, character email addresses, off-site websites, real locations in San Francisco, real people (including then-Mayor Willie Brown), and of course a fictional mystery.

 In 1997, a year prior to the release of Douglas Adams' computer game Starship Titanic, The Digital Village launched a website purporting to be that of an intergalactic travel agency called Starlight Travel, which in the game is the Starship Titanic's parent company.
 The site combined copious amounts of Monty Python-esque writing (by Michael Bywater) with ARG-type interactivity.